learn-co-students/ds-test-2/README.md

 \end{align}
 $$

 ### 1. What is a more generalized name for the RSS curve above?
-How is it related to training machine learning models?
+How is it related to machine learning models?

 The residual sum of squares curve above is a specific example of a cost curve.
 When training machine learning models, the goal is to minimize the cost curve.